 Nature journaling is a wonderful habit for children to learn.
-Drawing and recording the changes in the trees, wildflowers, birds, and mammals in their immediate environment will help kids become observant and give them a love of nature that will hopefully be lifelong.
-If you want kids to be successful at keeping a nature notebook, I suggest you keep it very simple.
+Drawing and recording the changes in the trees, wildflowers, birds, and mammals in the great outdoors will help kids become observant and give them a love of nature that will hopefully be lifelong.
+If you want kids to be successful at keeping a nature notebook, I suggest you make it very simple.
 It’s better to have consistent entries , even if they are rather plain, than to have only a handful of pages of exquisite work.
-Below I will share how to keep a simple nature notebook.
+Below I will share how to keep a simple homeschool nature study notebook.

 Video: How to Keep a Simple Nature Notebook